turbot/flowpipe-mod-azure-thrifty/compute/docs/detect_and_correct_compute_virtual_machines_exceeding_max_age_trigger.md

 Compute virtual machine can be quite costly to retain, it is also likely that after a certain point in time they're no longer required and should be cleaned up to prevent further costs.

-This query trigger detects unused health checks and then either sends a notification or attempts to perform a predefined corrective action.
+This query trigger detects virtual machines exceeding max age and then either sends a notification or attempts to perform a predefined corrective action.

 ### Getting Started